fauzan111/A-B_testing_on_Agriturismo_Conversion_Optimizer_Tourism_Seasonality/README.md

 *App running at: `http://localhost:5173`*

 ### 📸 Factory Operator Dashboard
-The interface allows operators to upload samples and see real-time inference results with confidence scores.
+The interface allows user to book the Living space with the food of their choice.

 ![Frontend booking](doc/Frontend_Booking.jpeg)
 ![Frontend Booked](doc/Frontend_booking_done.jpeg)